Onwa KS-33R AIS SART battery expiry date 10/2027

 A personal AIS man-overboard SART which operates on the AIS VHF band frequencies.

 We do have just one in stock after ordering too many for a customer in October.
-Battery expiry date October 27 and is now at a reduced price of £175.00
+Battery expiry date October 27 and is now at a reduced price to clear of just £150.00

 1 in stock (can be backordered)